Ways to Explore

 - StrengthsQuest: Identifies your top 5 strengths and gives you ideas for maximizing those strenghts in a major or career. $12.00 fee.
 Sample StrengthsQuest Results.

-- Career assessments this 2019-20 academic year are FREE to current students in the CCAPS majors of Inter-College Program (ICP) and Multidisciplinary Studies (MdS), due to the generosity of the Karin L. Larson Fund for Interdisciplinary Education Advising.
-Call our front desk at 612-624-2710 for details.
+- Career assessments for the 2020-21 academic year are free to current students in the CCAPS majors of Inter-College Program (ICP), Health & Wellbeing Sciences (HWS) and Multidisciplinary Studies (MdS), due to the generosity of the Karin L. Larson Fund for Interdisciplinary Education Advising.
+Email firstname.lastname@example.org for details.

 - Read about path asssociated with your field of study using our Career Information by Major pages.
 Don't see the major youre interested in on the list?
 Check out the Center for Academic Planning and Exploration Major Profiles for more options.

 - Research careers online using the Occupational Outlook Handbook, O*Net Online, and ISeek.